ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'OLD WORLD CLASSIC', 'SYLVANIAN SPOTLIGHT' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**

 *Wizards are a common sight all across the Old World, and most belong to one of the many Colleges of Magic (even Necromancers have come out of the shadows in recent years), but Witches remain somewhat more elusive.
 Witches don't belong to any formal College or guild, and rarely express much interest in working for a Cabalvision network.
 Instead they practice a more spiritual, naturalistic form of magic, often referred to as 'hedge magic' by their magical peers within the Colleges.
-Most small towns and villages are home to one or more Witches, who normally make a comfortable living selling magical cures to those maladies that commonly afflicct people living in small towns, such as plagues of warts.
+Most small towns and villages are home to one or more Witches, who normally make a comfortable living selling magical cures to those maladies that commonly afflict people living in small towns, such as plagues of warts.
 What many don't realise is that these Witches are powerful magic users that deal in potent curses and many, varied types of hex.
 All too often, the ailment the local Witch is asked to cure is one that has been visited upon the sufferer by the Witch herself!*

 Once per game, a Wicked Witch may cast one of the following spells: